openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - `version.json` -> `/var/lib/microshift/version.json`
 - `backups/` -> `/var/lib/microshift-backups/`
 - `health.json` -> `/var/lib/microshift-backups/health.json`
-- `prev-boot-deploy` - deployment in `health.json` with most recent `boot` timestamp in `health.json`
+- `prev-boot-commit` - commit in `health.json` with most recent `boot` timestamp in `health.json`
-- `current-deploy` - currently running deployment
+- `current-commit` - currently running commit
-  - if absent in `health.json`, it means it's 1st boot of the deployment
+  - if absent in `health.json`, it means it's 1st boot of the commit
-  - if present, it's a subsequent boot and will be the same as `prev-boot-deploy`
+  - if present, it's a subsequent boot and will be the same as `prev-boot-commit`
-- `earlier-deploy` - deployment that was before `prev-boot-deploy`
+- `earlier-commit` - commit that was before `prev-boot-commit`
-  - if `current-deploy` exists in `health.json`, then this is deployment that system is being upgraded from and will automatically roll back to
+  - if `current-commit` exists in `health.json`, then this is commit that system is being upgraded from and will automatically roll back to
-  - if `current-deploy` is not present in `health.json` (so ostree history looks like `current`, `prev-boot`, and `earlier` deployments), it might no longer exist according to ostree (only `current` and `prev-boot` which is a rollback deployment)
+  - if `current-commit` is not present in `health.json` (so ostree history looks like `current`, `prev-boot`, and `earlier` commits), it might no longer exist according to ostree (only `current` and `prev-boot` which is a rollback commit)

 `microshift pre-run`:
 1. Neither `microshift/` nor `backups/` exist